Adding Reconfiguration to Zielonka's Asynchronous Automata: From Fixed to Reconfigurable and Back

 Let us now focus on the reverse direction.
-Let $(\A_p)_{p \in \Proc}$ be a sequence of CTS over $\Proc$ with set of channels $C$, and let $\A$ be their parallel composition.
+Let $(\A_p)_{p \in \Proc}$ be a sequence of \RA over $\Proc$ with set of channels $C$, and let $\A$ be their parallel composition.
 Our goal is to create an AA with alphabet $C$ that recognizes the same language.
 The question that arises is: what should $\dom$ be defined as for the distributed alphabet $(C,\dom)$?

-If we allow $\dom$ to be unrestricted, one could define it as the complete domain function: $\dom(a) = \Proc$ for all channels.
-In that case, it is trivial to build an AA over $(C,\dom)$ that emulates $\A$, as each process can simply stutter when they are not supposed to listen to a channel.
+The solution is to define it as the complete domain function $\compdom$: $\compdom(a) = \Proc$ for all channels.
+In that case, it is simple to build an AA over $(C,\compdom)$ that simulates $\A$, as each process can simply stutter when they are not supposed to listen to a channel.

-\begin{lemma} Every language recognized by a CTS over set of channels $C$ can be recognized by an AA over $C$ and the complete domain function. \end{lemma}
+\begin{thm} Every language recognized by a message-deterministic \RA over set of channels $C$ and processes $\Proc$ can be recognized by an AA over $(C,\compdom)$ and the same set of processes. \end{thm}